 Ruchalski’s work has been widely reviewed—including by Paul Griffiths in The New York Times, by Thurston Moore in Arthur Magazine, by François Couture in AllMusic, and by Ed Pinsent in London’s The Sound Projector.

 Ruchalski’s composition, “Winter Light,” is included on the Innova recording Serendipity (2009), his arrangement of Radio Head’s “Street Spirit” is included on Endeavor Classics’ recording of pianist Andrew Russo, Mix Tape (2008)—and his work is included on six other compilations of note.
-To date, he has nine solo studio recordings available, including: WaterTrain (Humbug, Norway); Dark Night (Afe, Italy); Refined Localities (Taalem, France); and Four Pieces for Acoustic Guitar and Field Recordings (Pseudoarcana, New Zealand).
+To date, he has twenty solo studio recordings available, including: WaterTrain (Humbug, Norway); Dark Night (Afe, Italy); Refined Localities (Taalem, France); and Four Pieces for Acoustic Guitar and Field Recordings (Pseudoarcana, New Zealand).

 Professor Ruchalski also writes and publishes his own essays on music.
 Previous publications include essays on Paul Simon and Nick Lowe in the journal Stone Canoe, as well as interviews with Roberto Sierra and the Castellani-Andriaccio Duo in Soundboard Magazine and with poet Michael Burkard in Intersection.